-The AR0835HS provides a 16-bit register address space accessed through a serial interface ("Two-Wire Serial Register Interface" on page 17).
+The AR0835HS provides a 16-bit register address space accessed through a serial interface ("Two-Wire Serial Register Interface").
 Each register location is 8 or 16 bits in size.

 The address space is divided into the five major regions shown in Table 9.
 The remainder of this section describes these registers in detail.